smccord/group2-machine-learning/README.md

   Compare your results [here!](README.md#example-results)

+  4. Optional: To rerun the classifier inside the container, first delete the snakemake results with the command below.

+     ```
+     snakemake some_target --delete-all-output
+     ```

 #### **Option 2:** ####
 Run mnist or fashion mnist datasets on their own.

  1. Enter the command below to run the docker image.
-Fill in the section ```/local/path/for/results/``` with the location on your instance and/or local computer
+Fill in the section `/local/path/for/results/` with the location on your instance and/or local computer

    ```
      docker run --rm --mount source=results,target=/home/jovyan/results -it sprince399/mlnotebook sh